zhenmang/postcss-auto-rem/README.md

+# Particular attention！ The best solution is to use it with smart-rem

 **smart-rem and postcss-auto-rem can set rem automatically, it's suitable for Vue Frameworks, React Frameworks, Angular Frameworks, Nuxt Frameworks, Next Frameworks, Node Api, gulp and so on.**

 # What can this package do？